littensy/reflex/docs/docs/reference/reflex/create-selector.md

 ### My combiner's types are incorrect

-**If you're using multiple dependencies, you may find that your combiner's types are incorrect.** This is because TypeScript 4.9 (the version used by Roblox-TS) doesn't fully support inferring the types of return values from an array of functions.
+**If you have more than one dependency,** you may find that your combiner's types are incorrect.
 You can fix this by using the `as const` assertion on your dependencies:

 ```ts
 // highlight-next-line